nditsialfred/Docker/README.md

 ### SSL

 ChurchCRM for Docker is set to run by default using SSL encryption.
+There are 3 build options in regards to SSL.

+* `build`: This option will create an SSL certificate for you.
+Please fill out your information in the docker_compose.yml file under the nginx: args section.
+* `own`: With this option, you will need to provide your own SSL certificates.
+Please put your own "server.crt" and "server.key" files in the "buildnginx/conf.d folder.
+SSL will not work if chooseing this option and not adding the correctly named certificates there.
+* `none`: This will run an installation of ChurchCRM without SSL.
+You will be able to access your installation at http://localhost (as opposed to https://localhost)

-When building the images, the build script will create Self-Signed Certificates and install them into Apache.
-When visiting the local site, browsers will prompt you with an error/warning that they don't recognize the Certificate Authority *(which is yourself in this case)*.
+**NOTE** While using SSL on localhost, browsers will prompt with an error/warning that they don't recognize the Certificate Authority *(which is yourself in this case)*.
 When this occurs, allow the exception and continue to the site.

-**NOTE:** PLEASE change the SSL config details under churchcrm/build/args section in the `docker-compose.yml` file.

 ### Using a Domain Name instead of https://localhost